repoze/repoze.who/docs/plugins.rst

   A :class:`InsecureCookiePlugin` is an ``IIdentifier`` plugin.
 It stores identification information in an insecure form (the base64 value of the username and password separated by a colon) in a client-side cookie.
-It accepts a single argument named *cookie_name*.
+It accepts a single required argument named *cookie_name*.
 This is the cookie name of the cookie used to store the identification information.
+The plugin also accepts two optional
+  arguments:  *cookie_path* is the URL path root which scopes the cookie, and *charset* is the name of a codec used to convert the login and password to and from unicode.

 .. module:: repoze.who.plugins.form